C3B2W23/TactilityApps/Apps/Meshola/docs/TACTILITY_REFERENCE.md

 ### Why This Matters

 For a messenger app, the radio must run in background to receive messages.
-If radio is part of the app, it stops when user switches to Settings or Launcher. **MeshService must be a Tactility Service.**
+If radio is part of the app, it stops when user switches to Settings or Launcher. **MesholaMsgService must be a Tactility Service.**

 ---